ngokhoa1202/cs-note/dbms/dbms-architecture/Disk storage.md

 # Disk architecture
 - A disk is a <mark style="background: #e4e62d;">random access addressable</mark> device.
 - The transfer process between main memory and disk takes place in <mark style="background: #e4e62d;">units of disk blocks</mark>.
-- The hardware address of a block is a combination of a cyclinder number, track number and block number.
+- The hardware address of a block is a combination of a cylinder number, track number and block number.
 - For a read command, the disk block is copied into the <mark style="background: #e4e62d;">buffer</mark>; whereas for a write command, the contents of the buffer are copied into the disk block.
 # Disk parameters
 - ![](Pasted%20image%2020241025101216.png)